What is the Student Employee Program?

 - Any student placed on academic probation or social probation does not qualify to participate in the program.
 The student may reapply to the program once the probation is removed.

-- Students must be in good financial standing with the university, and maintain their LU business account throughout their employment as a student worker.
+- Students must be in good financial standing with the university, and maintain their Lindenwood business account throughout their employment as a student employee.

 |Number of Weeks||Calendar Cycle|